microsoft/mssql-monitoring/README.md

   * Database: collectd_db
 - Click Add
 - Browse back to the main page and import the dashboards from the dashboard dropdown menu.
-  Dashboards are located under ./sqlserver_perf_monitoring/grafana_dashboard_templates
+  Dashboards are located under [./sqlserver_perf_monitoring/grafana_dashboard_templates](https://github.com/Microsoft/mssql-monitoring/tree/master/grafana_dashboard_templates) in the GitHub repo.